tsuellow/AllAboutClubs/README.md

 ### General App Info:
 - I departed from the original wireframes and followed Googles brand new [Material Design 3](https://m3.material.io/components/cards/overview) guidelines throughout the app.
 This way the app is future-prof
 - Color Scheme was created by feeding the provided PrimaryColor: *#01C13B* to the [Material3 online Tool](https://m3.material.io/theme-builder#/custom)
+- As per requirements the App features 2 flavours to allow for relaunching of the app in different markets: original and clone.
+In the Clone app I used a purple colorSchema otherwise its the same app.
+Other divergences in functionallity could be added later on
 - SplashScreen is provided

 ### Home Screen